 Do you fertilize your lawn in the summer?
 Many dogs are allergic to commercial nitrate fertlizers and will itch until they no longer have contact with it.
 Folks I know have solved the problem by switching to organic fertilizer.

 My dog licks his feet every spring.
 He does this because he has allergies.
-The licking and biting is a response to not being able to attack his allergy areas, ie.
+The licking and biting is a response to not being able to attack his allergy areas, ie. head area, back, so he licks and attacks his paws.

 Is there an over the counter cure for persistent toe licking?
 It seems to be moisture driven, ie., lots hair on feet and lots of snow outside.